Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_spectral_lines.md

 -	Do not look into the lamp directly.
 This can damage your eyes.
 -	Turn the lamp, camera and computer off when you do not use them.

-**\underline{A tip:}**ing up the experiments, you have to make sure that the entirety of the optical system is in line.
+**A tip:**ing up the experiments, you have to make sure that the entirety of the optical system is in line.
 Make sure that the elements that have to be in line, really do line up.
 Look at your setup from above and use the lines on the breadboard.
 Also make sure all elements are at the same height.
-Look from the side and use the height indicator.
+Look from the side and use the height indicator.\

-\vfill
 ### Experimental phase
 1. Build the monochromator setup.
 Use the Hg lamp and the 600 lines per mm diffraction grating.
 Start with the screen.
 Hold enough distance to be able to replace the screen by the camera.
-Control the collimation and assure yourself that the screen is in the focal point of f$_2$.\\
+Control the collimation and assure yourself that the screen is in the focal point of f$_2$.\
 1. Rotate the diffraction grating such that $i (=\alpha+\phi) = 0$. (use autocollimation, ask the assistant).
 Read the angle from the angle scale.
 This the zero point.
 Pick a point on the screen and rotate the diffraction grating such that the 0-th order falls exactly on that point.
 How do you recognise the 0-th order here?
 Read the angle scale and determine $\alpha$.
 Do not forget to estimate the uncertainty in the angle.
-Play around with the width of the slit.\\
+Play around with the width of the slit.\
 1. Now rotate the diffraction grating systematically and notate the angle for each spectral line that falls on the chosen point on the screen.
 Do this for as many orders as possible.
 Make a table with the headings: colour, order, reading, $\phi$, $\lambda$, u($\lambda$) and the result from preparation question 10.
-How do you get $\phi$?\\
+How do you get $\phi$?\
-Use Python to help you fill in the last three columns.\\
+Use Python to help you fill in the last three columns.\
 Also note that a set of colours represents one order.

 1. Make a plot in which you plot the calculated wavelength on the vertical axis with its respected uncertainty against the order m on the horizontal axis.
-Plot the literary values as horizontal dotted lines in the same figure.\\
+Plot the literary values as horizontal dotted lines in the same figure.\
 1. Calculate the weighted average of the wavelength for each measured spectral line and calculate the uncertainty in this average value.
 Take as weight $w = 1/(u(\lambda))^2$.
 Use the given formulas from the Appendix for this.
-Does the result contradict the literary value?\\
+Does the result contradict the literary value?\
 1. Next, study the splitting of the yellow Hg lines.
 Replace the screen by the camera.
 Portray an order of the yellow lines on the camera (note: The colour can be different on the screen.
 Pay close attention.).
 (Think about the width of the slit and the use of the filter).
 Save the result for the report.
 (Use the save icon at the middle top.)
 Determine the distance between the lines on the screen in pixels.
 Calculate the difference in the angle of reflection $\Delta u$ from this.
 Check if your value of u is still current.
 Calculate the difference in the wavelength $\Delta \lambda$ with eqn. {eq}`eq:deltalabda`.
-What is the uncertainty $u(\Delta \lambda)$?\\
+What is the uncertainty $u(\Delta \lambda)$?\
 1. Replace the Hg-lamp with the Na-lamp and use the camera instead of the screen.
 Measure the angels of the visible spectral lines.
 What is the angle that corresponds with the 0$^{th}$ order?
 Specify the orders to the measured angles and calculate for each order the wavelength and its uncertainty.
 Again try to find splitting for all lines (except the 0$^{th}$ order of course).
 Do the individual results agree with the literature values?
-Calculate the weighted average and its uncertainty.\\
+Calculate the weighted average and its uncertainty.\

 ### Evaluation phase
 Determine the difference in wavelength of the two Na lines.
 Try to do this for all the orders.
 What is the associated uncertainty?
 At what order do you obtain the best results?
 Are the results in agreement with the literature values?